 Partial or Full Dentures

-It is important to take your partial or denture out at the end of the day.
+It is important to take your partial or full denture out at the end of the day.
 This allows your gums time to relax, allows saliva to flow everywhere in your mouth, and reduces the risk of injuring yourself or breaking your denture while you’re sleeping.

-When you are finished wearing your denture, rinse it thoroughly with lukewarm water, removing any food debris or staining from around the teeth and pink gum area of the appliance with the special brush provided to you by our office If additional soaking is required, you may use denture cleaning tablets.
-Follow the instructions on the box for the tablets or dissolve one tablet in a glass of lukewarm water before letting your denture soak for approx 5 minutes.
-Let your denture air dry overnight, do not soak it long-term.
+When you are finished wearing your denture, rinse it thoroughly with lukewarm water, removing any food debris or staining from around the teeth and pink gum area of the appliance with the special brush provided to you by our office.

-Do not soak your denture in mouthwash as it will do nothing to aid in the cleanliness of your appliance.
+Additionally, do not soak your denture in mouthwash as it will do nothing to aid in the cleanliness of your appliance.
 The teeth in your denture are made of an acrylic material and they may change to the color of your mouthwash if left for a prolonged period.
 Simply use the provided denture cleaning brush and brush your denture until no food or stain remains.

 If you use a denture fixing paste (such as Fixo-Dent or Poligrip), make sure the fixing paste is thoroughly removed from your denture at the end of each night.
 Do not put new layers of denture paste on top of old layers as this can harbor bacteria and is not good for you or your denture.